Doctor of Pharmacy

 Program year: Class of 2027

-Undergrad: Gonzaga University, majored in Biology with a minor in Critical race studies
+Undergrad: Gonzaga University, Bachelor of Science in Biology with a minor in Critical Race Studies

 Why did you choose WSU?